Meet Cassie G.

 “She feels at a level I can’t even begin to imagine.
 She loves with every fiber of her being.”

-“Everyone has loved and accepted Cassie and her Cassie-isms wholeheartedly,” says her mom.
-“We have close friends who have raised their twin girls alongside us with Cassie, and they love, understand, even protect her more than we do sometimes.
+“We have close friends who have raised their twin girls alongside us with Cassie,” Chrissy says, “and they love, understand, even protect her more than we do sometimes.
 It makes me truly believe that Cassie's influence in showing others a ‘different view’ is really changing the world – because little people like these twins are going to treat everyone with the same love and compassion they treat Cassie, regardless.”